 show business up to the sixties, then co-founded a successful business, still operating today, in another field.

-Bruce Gilbert Norman was born in Los Angeles.
-He has one brother, Richard, who is six years older than him.
+Bruce Gilbert Norman was born in Los Angeles on Dec 24, 1940.
+He had one brother, Richard, six years older than him, and a younger sister Noralee who was also active as a child in television.
 For a guy with such an extensive

 list of television and film credits, there is little information available about his background.
 Its not even known if his usual billing

 as "B. G." was a real-life nickname or just for the marquee.

 His film debut was as a polio victim in Sister Kenny (1946).
 His first screen billing was in The Big Clock (1948) with